rabbitmq/rabbitmq-website/site/community-plugins.md

 When RabbitMQ is upgraded, all community plugins must be re-installed.
 This may mean installing newer versions of them.
-Alternatively, they can be disabled before or during the upgrade.
+Alternatively, they can be deactivated before or during the upgrade.

 If you are the author of a plugin and would like it listed here, please [get in touch](contact.html)!